sjjsy/sjjsy.github.io/_resume/resume.md

   Aalto University Master's Programme in Industrial Engineering and Management with the major of Strategy and Venturing and minor of Data Science and Analytics which I believe to be one of the most competitive and demanding master's degree programmes in Finland.
+I also received the Dean’s Incentive Scholarship for my fast pace of study attainment.
   See the [experience description](#aalto-msc) for more info.

 Positive feedback as Agile Scrum Coach at Aalto University